You are here: Urology Textbook > Prostate > BPH > Medical treatment

 - Huge bladder diverticula

 Alpha blocker are the drugs of first choice to treat LUTS due to BPH.
 Numerous randomized trials have demonstrated the efficacy and safety of the alpha blocker listed below.
 Furthermore, alpha blocker should be given to support a trial without a catheter after urinary retention.
 For details see section pharmacology and side effects of alpha blocker.

 The dosage of tamsulosin is 0.4 mg 1-0-0 p.o.
 A low starting dosage is not necessary.
 The OCAS galenic (Oral Controlled Absorption System) enables dosing independent from meals.

 The dosage of alfuzosin is 2.5 mg 1-1-1 or 5 mg 1-0-1 p.o.
 A low starting dosage is not necessary.
 The sustained-release galenic enables a single dose of 5–10 mg 1-0-0 p.o.

-Silodosin is a new selective alpha-blocker with little side effects on the cardiovascular system.
+Silodosin is a new selective alpha blocker with little side effects on the cardiovascular system.
 Dosage 8 mg 1-0-0 p.o.
-Dose reduction to 4 mg is necessary in renal insufficiency.
+Dose reduction to 4 mg is necessary in chronic kidney disease.
 A low starting dosage is not necessary.